gpenverne/retrocard/README.md

 Have a look on the "SAMPLE" folder in this folder.

+Your usb key should have "retrocard" as label

 - ``/rom.gba`` is a gba rom (empty, it is just an example, you have to replace it with the rom of your choice)
 - ``/.retrocard`` folder contains two files:
-- ``/.retrocard/ROM`` will contain the name of your rom file (rom.gba, bomberman.snes or what you want)
+- ``/.retrocard/ROM`` will contain the relative (from the / of your usb key) path of your rom file (rom.gba, bomberman.snes or what you want)
 - ``/.retrocard/SYSTEM`` will contain the name of the system (gba, snes) to launch the appropriate emulator (according to retropie)